a1phanumeric/FancyShots/README.md

 # FancyShots
 Python script to create fancy screenshots (mainly for apps / websites)

+## REQUIREMENTS
+This app requires the PIL library, but as this is kinda old nowadays we recommend installing Pillow which is a fork of the original library and is still actively maintained.
+To do this, use the infamous `pip` application and run `pip install Pillow`.
+Once done, you're all set.

 ## What does this do?
 It turns this: